Ahmed-Elbaroudy/BOFT-Organizer/README.md

 # BOFT Organizer

-A modern, cross-platform file organization tool that automatically sorts your files into appropriate categories based on their type.
+A cross-platform file organization tool that automatically/manually sorts your files into appropriate categories based on their type.

 ## Features

 - Automatic file organization based on file type
 - Customizable file categories
 - Auto-organize mode that monitors folders for new files
-- Beautiful, modern UI with dark theme
 - System tray integration
 - Startup configuration options
-- File statistics and activity tracking

 ## Installation